VolkerH/Jupyter-Napari-Desktop/README.md

-# WORK IN PROGRESS (should really be in a branch and not in main)

 # Setting up a remote desktop to use Napari in a browser

 * Do you want to run a course/workshop on napari or other GUI based-tools and worry how all participants can have a working python environment?